 Students must refer to the information available on the special requirements outlined below.
 It is the responsibility of the student to ensure they have the correct documentation.

 Students must have a current Police check regarding their suitability to undertake placements.
-Information available at http://www.med.monash.edu.au/current/police-checks.html.
+Refer to the faculty's police checkspolice checks (http://www.med.monash.edu.au/current/police-checks.html) webpage.

 Students should be aware of their legal responsibilities regarding the administration and storage of drugs in keeping with the Drugs Poisons and Controlled Substances Act 1981 (Vic) and the Drugs Poisons and Controlled Substances Regulations 2006 (Vic).
 The School of Nursing and Midwifery have formulated a policy and students should be aware of the drug administration policy relevant to their particular year of study.
-For more information please visit http://www.med.monash.edu.au/nursing/current.html and refer to the section entitled 'Clinical Guidelines'.
+Refer to the faculty's 'clinical guidelinesclinical guidelines (http://www.med.monash.edu.au/nursing/current.html) webpage

 Generally speaking, students on clinical experience will take on shift work, including weekend shifts and night duty, and work a supervised, unpaid 40 hour week.
 Make-up for time missed will be arranged in consultation with the clinical coordinator and unit coordinator on receipt of a medical certificate or other acceptable documentation.